dedztbh/KuantumCircuitSim/README.md

 ### Matrix File Format

-A matrix in CSV format is represented with alternating real and imaginary parts in row-major fashion.
+A matrix in CSV format is represented with alternating real and imaginary parts in row-major fashion (column-major for JBLAS version).
 For example, the matrix
 ```
 [[1+0i, 0+1i],